andronov04/aiarena/README.md

 ## 🏗️ Tech Stack

-Airena is built on top of the following open-source projects:
+AI Arena is built on top of the following open-source projects:

 - **[Vercel AI SDK](https://github.com/vercel/ai):** Powers the unified API interface and real-time streaming capabilities.
 - **[models.dev](https://github.com/sst/models.dev):** The comprehensive registry used to source the 68+ providers and 1000+ models available in the app.